inveniosoftware/docs-invenio-rdm/docs/index.md

 ## Preview

-To quickly get a sense for what InvenioRDM is and can do, you can preview the default instance after installing `invenio-cli`.
-Just follow the one page guide below.
+To quickly get a sense for what InvenioRDM is and what it can do, you can preview the default instance after installing `invenio-cli`.
+Just follow the one-page guide below.

 [> Quickly Preview an Instance](preview/index.md)